songhan/SqueezeNet-Residual/README.md

-# Contents:
+# SqueezeNet-Residual

 The repo contains the residual-SqueezeNet, which is obtained by adding bypass layer to SqueezeNet_v1.0.
 Residual-SqueezeNet improves the top-1 accuracy of SqueezeNet by 2.9% on ImageNet without changing the model size(only 4.8MB).

-# Related repo and paper:
+# Related repo and paper
 [SqueezeNet](https://github.com/DeepScale/SqueezeNet)

 [SqueezeNet-Deep-Compression](https://github.com/songhan/SqueezeNet-Deep-Compression)